antoniovlx/antoniovlx.github.com/_posts/2019-09-19-software-development-improving-fire-management-wildfires - copia.md

 tags:
 ---

-It's a pleasure work in such an important European project.
+It's a pleasure to work in such an important European project.
 I'm developing Software for **improving fire management and  wildfires fighting** in [Rural Engineering department at University of Córdoba.](https://www.uco.es/organiza/departamentos/ingforestal/index_en.php)

 The UCO is working within the framework of the [CILIFO project](https://www.keep.eu/project/22856/iberian-center-for-the-forest-investigation-and-firefighting) on an algorithm that will predict the behaviour of forest fires.